POSCO opens India steel mill, but mega project stuck

-NEW DELHI South Korea's POSCO inaugurated a $709 million steel mill in Maharashtra on Thursday, looking to gradually scale up its presence in the emerging market despite having to wait for a decade to get started on a $12 billion steelmaking plant.
+NEW DELHI Jan 22 South Korea's POSCO inaugurated a $709 million steel mill in western India on Thursday, looking to gradually scale up its presence in the emerging market despite having to wait for a decade to get started on a $12 billion steelmaking plant.

-The mill has an annual capacity of 1.8 million tonnes and will promote the "Make in India" campaign championed by Prime Minister Narendra Modi, the company and steel and mines minister Narendra Singh Tomar said.
+The mill in the western state of Maharashtra has an annual capacity of 1.8 million tonnes and will promote the "Make in India" campaign championed by Prime Minister Narendra Modi, the company and steel and mines minister Narendra Singh Tomar said.

 "We assure all support to other such companies looking to establish their production facilities in India," Tomar said, urging POSCO to help local companies step up their technology.